PTSSry/Website/content/fi/authors/teemu-sormunen/_index.md

 ---
 # Display name
-title: "Kristofer Mäkinen"
+title: "Teemu Sormunen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- kristofer-makinen
+- teemu-sormunen

 # Is this the primary user of the site?
 superuser: false